12 Best Waterfalls in Utah, From Local Favorites to Hidden Gems

 Best Waterfalls Near Salt Lake City

 If you’re visiting Salt Lake City, you don’t have to travel far to chase waterfalls.
 These are some of the best waterfalls near Salt Lake City that can easily be accomplished as a day trip from town.
-Even though there are only two mentioned down below, if you scroll up to the map at the beginning of this article you'll find that many of the waterfalls included on this list are near Salt Lake City!
+Even though there are only two mentioned down below, if you scroll up to the map at the beginning of this article, you'll find that many of the waterfalls included on this list are near Salt Lake City!

 11. Battle Creek Falls

-Location: Pleasant Grove, Utah
+- Location: Uinta-Wasatch-Cache National Forest, Pleasant Grove, Utah

 12. Farmington Creek Waterfall

-Location: Farmington, Utah
+- Location: Uinta-Wasatch-Cache National Forest, Farmington, Utah

-Need To Know The 4.3-mile out and back trail is moderately challenging with many steep parts
+- Need to Know: The 4.3-mile, out-and-back trail is moderately challenging, with many steep parts.

 The Farmington Creek Waterfall trail will take you on quite the adventure.
-There are some steep portions and an 840-foot elevation change within only a couple of miles, so come prepared.
-As you make your way along the trail you’ll see three abandoned cars that Mother Nature is slowly reclaiming, which is neat.
+There are some steep portions and a large elevation change within only a couple of miles, so come prepared.
+As you make your way along the trail, you’ll see three abandoned cars that Mother Nature is slowly reclaiming, which is neat.
 The canyon views on this trail are beautiful; before you know it, you’ll be within range of the waterfall.
 To get down to the waterfall, you’ll need to make your way down a very steep section.
-There is a rope to help you, but know you’ll have to come back up the same way!
+There is a rope to help you, but know that you’ll have to come back up the same way!
 Once you get to the waterfall, soak it in!
 This 40-foot waterfall is one of the most beautiful waterfalls in Utah.
 You might even have it all to yourself!
 Spend some time splashing in the water before making your way back to the trailhead.

 Subscribe to our newsletter